 Steuben County, NY

-EDR assisted with the development of the access road and the stormwater management design for a commercial-scale 290-megawatt (MW) wind power project in multiple locations in the Towns of Cameron, Canisteo, Greenwood, Jasper, Troupsburg and West Union in Steuben County, New York.
+EDR assisted with the development site-civil engineering consisting of access road and the stormwater management design for a commercial-scale 290-megawatt (MW) wind power project in multiple locations in the Towns of Cameron, Canisteo, Greenwood, Jasper, Troupsburg and West Union in Steuben County, New York.

 Project features included the installation and operation of 86 wind turbines, installation and operation of 5 meteorological towers, 34 miles of permanent turbine access roads, buried electrical interconnect lines, a collection substation, and an operations and maintenance (O&M) building.
 Stormwater from the site discharges into a variety of named and unnamed tributaries including Bennetts and Colonel Bills Creeks, which ultimately discharge into the Canisteo River.